Easy EdgeDB · Chapter 12

 This prints {('Did Mina visit Bistritz? false', 'What about Jonathan and Romania? true')}.

-Now let’s learn more about Cartesian products in EdgeDB.
-You might recall from the previous chapter that even a single {} input always results in an output of {}.
 That’s why we had to change our fight() function to use the coalescing operator in the previous chapter.
 Let’s dig a little deeper into why that is.

 Remember, a {} has a length of 0 and anything multiplied by 0 is also 0.
-For example, let’s try to add the names of places that start with b and those that start with f.
+For example, let’s try to concatenate the names of places that start with b with those that start with x.

 Copy